 At the SSE, our courses are different from anything you’ve experienced before!
-We work hard to make sure our courses are practical, hands-on, and engaging.
+We work hard to make sure our courses are practical and engaging.
 You’ll be able to apply what you learn to your own organisation straight away.

 Here’s how we are different:

 We won’t teach you.

 Instead you’ll hear stories from experts and practitioners with real world experience.
 You’ll leave full of ideas for developing your organisation and an action plan for implementing them.
 You’ll lead yourself to the answers that are right for you.

 You won’t be bored!

 You will leave inspired, re-energised and more confident in your role.

 We know that our approach works!
 95% of participants on our one-day workshops rate our courses as either good or extremely good.
 Over 90% of students on our Start Up programme think the course made them a more effective social entrepreneur.

 What happens on a course at SSE?

 You’ll be in a group of about 20 people, of different ages and from different backgrounds.
 The SSE has no exams or academic entry requirements to get on a course.
 At the SSE we believe practical experience outweighs paper qualifications.
 Each course is made up of different elements, depending on the programme: